PS2ClassicsVault/Dynamic-System-Tweaks-Magisk-Module/README.md

 v2.2 - 11-12-24
 - Fixed a bug where users device would bootloop upon unlocking their device on custom roms.
 - Added new code for swapfile & ZRAM configuration
-- Module is now more dynamic to support all cpu artitechtures
+- Module is now more dynamic to support all cpu architectures